 doesn’t care.
 GE doesn’t live here.

 And just try and stop or modify the cleanup once GE has started.
 The EPA representatives at the June 18 meeting may be powerless to help.
-GE will tell the EPA and everyone else who tries to rein it in "Guys, you rattled our cage and now it gets done our way."
-GE’s statement that if we make it do a large-scale cleanup we will be "destroying the river in order to save it" I believe is absolutely true.
+GE will tell the EPA and everyone else who tries to rein it in "Guys, you rattled our cage and now it gets done our way.

 But folks, we are fighting the wrong battle against the wrong enemy.
 We’ve been kicking this Rest of River program around for five years at least.
 Time, events, and history have passed this by.
 Cleaning up the river is no longer the most important thing we’re facing.
 The really big threat to Berkshire County, at least the central part, is from Kinder Morgan/Tennessee Gas.
 If state and federal agencies roll over for them they are going to do a major rape job across the county.
 They will, without a shred of remorse, destroy some of our most precious assets.
 They don’t live here and those state and federal officials who stand to let them in on whatever right of way KM chooses don’t live here either.